na-na-hi/renget/archive/tsukasa13blogs.md

 ![fox](https://feen.us/u125a2.gif)

-send logs to no1namialuvr@proton.me if you want to be featured here :)
+send logs to no1namialuvr@proton.me or ludis@cock.li if you want to be featured here :)

 ## ivan log from anon